giusdp/bevy_talks/docs/src/runtime/scripting.md

 # Conditions and Scripts

 Entries can carry logic.
 A **condition** decides whether the entry can be reached, a **script** runs when the entry is presented.
 Both are written in [Rhai](https://rhai.rs/book/), a small scripting language embedded in the library, and both are optional.
+A third kind of entry logic, the sequence, schedules what happens on screen while the line plays; it has [its own page](./cues.md).

 ```ron
 (